 Modern birth control is possibly the greatest invention of the last century, and I am very grateful for it.
 It’s also brutal.
 The side effects for many women are ridiculously harmful.
 So ridiculous, that when an oral contraception for men was created, it wasn’t approved…

 … because of the side effects.
 And the list of side effects was about 1/3 as long as the known side effects for women’s oral contraception.

-There’s a lot to be unpacked just in that story, but I’ll simply point out (in case you didn’t know) that as a society, we really don’t mind if women suffer, physically or mentally, as long as it makes things easier for men.
+There’s a lot to be unpacked just in that story, but I’ll simply point out that as a society, we really don’t mind if women suffer, physically or mentally, as long as it makes things easier for men.

 But good news, Men: Even with the horrible side effects, women are still very willing to use birth control.
 Unfortunately it’s harder to get than it should be.
 Birth control options for women require a doctor’s appointment and a prescription.
 It’s not free, and often not cheap.

 In fact there are many people trying to make it more expensive by fighting to make sure insurance companies refuse to cover it.
 Oral contraceptives for women can’t be acquired easily, or at the last minute.
 And they don’t work instantly.

 If we’re talking about the pill, it requires consistent daily use and doesn’t leave much room for mistakes, forgetfulness, or unexpected disruptions to daily schedules.
 And again, the side effects can be brutal.
 I’M STILL GRATEFUL FOR IT PLEASE DON’T TAKE IT AWAY.